Go Back

 Instructions

-• Cook the sago: Bring about 4 cups of water to a boil.
-Add the sago and stir right away to prevent clumping.
+• Bring about 4 cups of water to a boil.
+Add the sago and stir right away so the pearls don’t stick together.

-Cook for about 20 minutes, until mostly translucent.
-Turn off the heat.
-Drain, rinse under cold water, and set aside.
+Cook for about 20 minutes, or until most of the pearls look clear.
+Turn off the heat, then drain and rinse under cold water.
+Set aside.

-• Make the syrup: In a pot, combine about 2 cups water, 1 to 1½ brown sugar, a pinch of salt, and pandan leaves (if using).
+• In a pot, combine about 2 cups water, brown sugar, a pinch of salt, and pandan leaves (if using).

-If your bananas are very ripe, you can use a little less water and sugar.
+If your bananas are very ripe, use a little less water and sugar.

-Bring to a boil, then lower the heat and simmer until the sugar dissolves and the syrup slightly thickens.
+Bring to a boil, then simmer until the syrup slightly thickens.

-• Add the bananas: Add the sliced bananas and cook on medium heat for 10-15 minutes, until tender but still holding their shape.
+• Add the sliced bananas and cook on medium heat for 10-15 minutes, until tender but still holding their shape.
 Stir gently so they don’t break.

 Notes